2021 Orlando City SC season: September

 Orlando opened September with a 3–2 win at home to Columbus Crew.
 Having taken a two-goal lead into halftime, the Crew scored two goals in two minutes early in the second half to level.
 Júnior Urso scored the gamewinner in the 69th minute.
 A comprehensive 3–0 defeat on the road at Atlanta United on September 10 was followed up five days later with a midweek defeat at home to CF Montréal in which Nani picked up two first-half yellow cards to leave the Lions down a player while trying to overturn a two-goal deficit.
 Having found one goal through Robin Jansson in the 40th minute, 10-man Orlando found an equalizer through an unlikely source - Ruan scored his first goal for the club with just over an hour played.
 However, Montreal made their numerical advantage pay, eventually running out 4–2 winners as Orlando finished the game with nine players when Andrés Perea was sent off late on.
 The losing streak continued into its third game as Orlando traveled to Philadelphia four days later.
 A controversial opener, that was not overturned for an elbow to the face by Kacper Przybyłko on Rodrigo Schlegel despite the linesman signaling for the foul and VAR recommending a review, saw the Lions trail at the half once again.
 Ruan tied the game after the break with his second goal in as many games but Przybyłko restored the Union's lead four minutes later and the Lions again finished the game down a man, this time Antônio Carlos received the red card for bringing Sergio Santos down for a late penalty which Przybyłko slotted past Gallese.
 Having started the month still second in the East, the three game losing streak saw the Lions plummet down to fourth and fighting to remain above the playoff line.
 The skid continued as Orlando headed to Supporters' Shield leaders New England Revolution on September 25.
 Adam Buksa gave the home side the lead in the ninth minute before Dike leveled the scores in the 18th minute.
 New England's one-goal lead was restored through a Rodrigo Schlegel own goal in the 35th minute which would prove to be the deciding goal as the Revolution survived a 75th-minute penalty; Matt Turner saved Nani's spot kick, the third time an Orlando player had failed to convert a penalty in five attempts in 2021.
 The 2–1 result saw Orlando's losing streak extend to four games in all competitions, equaling the franchise record, as the team dropped another place to 5th.
 The losing streak was snapped at four when Orlando visited Nashville SC midweek on September 29, the team's third consecutive road game and their second on an in-season NFL field.
 The Lions fell behind early when Sebas Méndez conceded a penalty which, although saved by Gallese, was converted on the rebound by Hany Mukhtar.
 Randall Leal doubled the home side's lead in the second half.
-Following Orlando's recent penalty woes, Daryl Dike stepped up and scored a 72nd-minute spot kick having also won the foul to reduce the deficit and an Brian Anunga own goal in the third minute of second-half stoppage time salvaged a point as the game finished 2–2.
+Following Orlando's recent penalty woes, Daryl Dike stepped up and scored a 72nd-minute spot kick having also won the foul to reduce the deficit and a Brian Anunga own goal in the third minute of second-half stoppage time salvaged a point as the game finished 2–2.
 However, failure to win meant Orlando fell to 7th in the Eastern Conference, now only two points above the playoff line, as victories for D.C.
 United and Atlanta United earlier in the evening saw them jump ahead of Orlando.